neos/neos-development-collection/README.md

 In general all meta-attributes start with an @-sign.

 The `@children`-attribute defined the property that is used to render the content/children of the current tag into.
-For html-tags the default is `content` while for Fusion-Object-Tags the default is `renderer`.
+The default property name for the children is `content`.

 The `@key`-attribute can be used to define the property name of an item among its siblings.
 If no key is defined the index is used starting at 1.